Mark Simpson attends an epic UFC event and finds himself turned on to the charms of ‘gay porn for straight men’.

-Turning to my beautifully produced glossy fight program, which includes full-page colour images of the topless young fighters arranged opposite one another and their vital statistics, I learn that Danzig is 5 foot 8 and 155 pounds, 28, and a Cleveland native.
-His feisty opponent, Bocek, from Woodbridge, Canada, is 26, and is also 5 foot 8 and 155 pounds.
+Turning to my beautifully produced glossy fight program, which includes full-page colour images of the topless young fighters arranged opposite one another and their vital statistics, I learn that Danzig is 5 foot 8 inches tall and weighs 155 pounds, 28 years old, and a Cleveland native.
+His feisty opponent, Bocek, from Woodbridge, Canada, is 26, and is also 5 foot 8 inches and 155 pounds.
 As someone who has a thing for redheads and short-asses, I’d say they are well matched.

 The ref continues the match – and why not?
 Blood looks good on TV.
 There are only a few seconds left of the third and final round (UFC fights only go to a maximum three rounds at five minutes each – about the average length of a porn scene).
 Bocek, despite the turned tables and his pasting and what must be deathly tiredness, is still putting up an astonishing fight.
 Danzig scores a take-down almost immediately and moves, as they say in MMA, “directly to the mount.”
 Bocek “gives up his back” to try to save his ruined face from further punishment but is then caught in a “rear-naked choke” by Danzig’s powerful, fatally inviting arms.
 He “taps out” (submits) at 3 minutes, 48 seconds.